 - Itching around one or more of your veins

-- Skin ulcers near your ankle, which can mean you have a serious form of vascular disease that requires medical attention.
+- Skin ulcers near your ankle can mean you have a serious form of vascular disease that requires medical attention.

 While there’s no way to completely prevent varicose veins, improving circulation and muscle tone certainly can reduce your risk.
 Keep the following tips in mind: